gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

   - **[options.target]:** Target, which points to OData v4 backend host/port.
 Default is 'http://localhost:4004'.
   - **[options.standalone]** Indication, that OData v2 Adapter proxy is a standalone process.
 Default is 'false'.
   - **[options.mtxEndpoint]** Endpoint to retrieve MTX metadata.
 Default is '/mtx/v1'
+  - **[options.ieee754Compatible]** Edm.Decimal and Edm.Int64 are serialized IEEE754 compatible.
+Default is 'true'.

 Logging is controlled with XSA environment variable `XS_APP_LOG_LEVEL`.